zapier/zapier-platform-cli/README.md

  * [Triggers](#triggerssearchescreates), which read data *from* your API.
 These have their own section in the Zap Editor.
  * [Creates](#triggerssearchescreates), which send data *to* your API to create new records.
 These are listed under "Actions" in the Zap Editor.
  * [Searches](#triggerssearchescreates), which find specific records *in* your system.
 These are also listed under "Actions" in the Zap Editor.
  * [Resources](#resources), which define an object type in your API (say a contact) and the operations available to perform on it.
-These are automatically extracted into Triggers, Searches, and Creates.
+Tehse are automatically extracted into Triggers, Searches, and Creates.

 ### How does the CLI Platform Work